The galaxy-galaxy strong lensing cross section and the internal distribution of matter in {\Lambda}CDM substructure: GGSL results with dPIE and tNFW fits

 \section{GGSL results with dPIE and tNFW fits}

-Following the procedure outlined in Sec.~\ref{subsec:procedure}, we use the publicly available dPIE fits from \texttt{LENSTOOL} to independently calculate $P_\mathrm{GGSL}(z)$ for each cluster using the \texttt{lenstronomy} software package, as shown in Fig.~\ref{fig:side_by_side_results}(a).
+Following the procedure outlined in Sec.~\ref{subsec:procedure}, we use the publicly available dPIE fits from \texttt{LENSTOOL} to independently calculate $P_\mathrm{GGSL}(z)$ for each cluster using the \texttt{lenstronomy} software package.
 While \texttt{LENSTOOL} and \texttt{lenstronomy} perform similar computations,\footnote{There are slight differences in, e.g., how ellipticity is calculated. \texttt{lestronomy} performs the coordinate transformation described in Eq.~\ref{eq:ellip} on the lensing potential field, while \texttt{LENSTOOL} performs the transformation directly on the mass density field.
 This can result in slight discrepancies for small ellipticities, such as those considered in this study.} \texttt{lenstronomy} is a more flexible and user-friendly package, since it is written for Python, and it also offers many more parametric models for the lensing potentials (for example, tNFW is not offered by \texttt{LENSTOOL}).
 In M20, GGSL was computed using the lensing mass model derived from \texttt{LENSTOOL} in which the sub-halos are modeled with a dPIE.
 Here, we first re-calculate GGSL from the lensing mass models with dPIE sub-halos using \texttt{lenstronomy} and find that our results are in agreement with those reported in M20 for a sub-sample of their clusters that now includes an additional massive cluster lens that was found via a completely different selection technique, its SZ emission.
-We have thus recovered the results of M20 for the dPIE case, and our independent computation of the GGSL probability is also discrepant with their \lcdm\ simulation results (shown in the figure as an orange band).